Wind-WindKids/winding/samples/sophieandwind/winter.md

 Wind didn’t like the church.
 He only remembered faintly that it had caused arguments between his parents.
 And then there were rumors.

-They had planned flying, but by the time they reached the airfield, the weather had turned restless.
+They’d planned to fly, but by the time they reached the airfield the weather had turned restless.
 Gusts picked up, lessons were canceled, and they went home disappointed.

 @comment: hidden, stories, fixme
 circumcision, etc.